FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/campaign-proposal-template.md

   Instructions:
   1. Add your campaign title in the Title field above ^
-  2. Add your GitHub username and anyone else who will be developing this campaign below ---> Campaign creator/s:
+  2. Add your GitHub @username and anyone else who will be developing this campaign below ---> Campaign creator/s:

 <!---